knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 Let's dive deeper into one of the core functionalities of the web: the client-server interaction.
 Imagine you're at a library:

-- The 'client' is like you, going to the library to find a book.
+- The "web client" is like you, going to the library to find a book.
-- The 'server' is like the librarian, who knows where all the books are.
+- The "web server" is like the librarian, who knows where all the books are.

 When you ask for a book, the librarian (server) checks if it's available.
 If it is, they give it to you; if not, they tell you it's unavailable.
-This is similar to what happens when you use a web browser (the client) to visit a website.
+This is similar to what happens when you use a web browser (client) to visit a website.
 Your browser asks a server for the website's pages, and the server responds.

 ![Library](./figures/ch-10-borrow-books.jpg)
 *A library visitor requesting to borrow a book, akin to a web page request.*